UnitTestBot/UTBotJava/HowToUseLoggers.md

 It depends on two factors:

 - Find the project you will run.
 For instance, for Idea plugin it is **_utbot-intellij_** subproject
 - Chose appropriate log4j2.xml.
-If you are going to run tests for framework it is in the test folder of utbot-framework subproject.
+If you are going to run tests for framework, it\`s in the test folder of utbot-framework subproject.

 The file is usually in the resource folder.
 <br/>